 While both types mean that you have poor blood sugar control and insulin impairment, the reasons are very different and the resulting insulin impairment is different.
 You will have type 1 all your life and it will require extreme care and management.

-Type 2 diabetes is within your control!
+Type 2 is within your control.
 You need to adopt serious lifestyle changes but it can be stopped.
 So, this is the good news.
 You can reverse type 2 diabetes.
-However, if you are obese or experiencing any health complications be sure to consult with a doctor who is very experienced with managing diabetes.
+However, be sure to see a doctor if you think you might have type 2 diabetes, especially if you are obese or experiencing any health complications.

 Insulin resistance appears in fat or obese people 80 - 90% of the time.
 This is because high blood sugar and high insulin also lead to fat storage.